Hackathon

 Leveraging RSDs: Utilize RSDs in different applications and contexts.
 PRIZE POOL: $2000

-We'll also be awarding a $2000 Innovation Prize to the most impactful and creative submission.
+We'll also awarded a $2000 Innovation Prize to the most impactful and creative submission.

-OSMT.HACK serves to build community and foster innovation around open skills.
-In the spirit of this, commit requirements for project submissions will be softer than outlined in OSMT's Contribution Guidelines.
+OSMT.HACK served to build community and foster innovation around open skills.
+In the spirit of this, commit requirements for project submissions were softer than outlined in OSMT's Contribution Guidelines.

-However, winners will need to modify their code to be production-ready before commits are merged into the OSMT repository.
+However, winners needed to modify their code to be production-ready before commits were merged into the OSMT repository.

 What's a Hackathon?